 Figure 4: Assessed work section of the moderation report (view larger version (GIF, 16KB))

 What to do when you receive the moderation report

-We also recommend that the feedback in all NZQA moderation reports is used to inform assessment practice within your organisation as well as your organisation’s assessment design and internal pre- and post-assessment moderation processes.
+We also recommend that the feedback in all NZQA moderation reports is used to inform assessment practice within your TEO as well as your organisation’s assessment design and internal pre- and post-assessment moderation processes.